pradyunsg/sphinx-theme-builder/docs/errors.md

 A `urllib.error.HTTPError` indicates that the issue is related to the network or the availability of NodeJS release files.
-It may mean the node version that this tool is trying to fetch is no longer available, for example if there is no compatible NodeJS binary for your operating system.
+It may mean the node version that this tool is trying to fetch is no longer available, for example if there is no compatible NodeJS binary for the operating system.

-In case you get this error, a good place to look at is the {pypi}`nodeenv` project's documentation and issue tracker.
+When this error is encountered, a good place to look at is the {pypi}`nodeenv` project's documentation and issue tracker.

 ## can-not-use-system-node-on-windows